kihiukiragu/helpers/linux/dual-boot-linux-windows.md

 ## UEFI Bootable USB using Ventoy
 > [!NOTE]
 > This section is NOT necessary if the installation targeted PC has an option for Legacy BIOS boot mode.
+However, most modern PCs have UEFI and this can make your life easier in terms of making a USB that contains several ISOs and you can just overwrite the files when you get a newer one.
+With UEFI you don't have to worry about tinkering with making BIOS changes other than boot sequence.

 Some PC manufactures have started to abandon support for Legacy BIOS boot support in favor of the new UEFI boot mode support ONLY.
 To ensure your USB is recognized by a UEFI Boot mode, you can utilize Ventoy to make your USB UEFI bootable: